-Huchuy Qosqo and Short Inca Trail 4 days trek
+4-Day Huchuy Qosqo & Short Inca Trail Trek

-Huchuy Qosqo + Short Inca Trail (The Alternative Inca Trail) is a 4-day trek to Machu Picchu across the Mountains nearby Cusco city, exploring an ancient Inca Trail that connects with the Sacred Valley, follows the Urubamba River, and Joins the Short Inca Trail arriving at Machu Picchu through the Sun Gate (Intipunku) right before the sunset.
+Huchuy Qosqo + Short Inca Trail (The Alternative Inca Trail) is a four-day trek to Machu Picchu across the Mountains near Cusco city.
+It explores an ancient Inca Trail that connects with the Sacred Valley, follows the Urubamba River, and joins the Short Inca Trail, arriving at Machu Picchu through the Sun Gate (Intipunku) right before sunset.

 Along the way, you will have a fantastic view of Cusco from the Mountains, visit local communities, hike along with Llamas and alpacas, and visit beautiful archaeological sites such as Huchuy Qosqo, Sacred Valley, Ollantaytambo, Wiñaywayna, and Machu Picchu.
-The Last Inca King, Manco II, used this trail, who move his rebel army in 1536 from Cusco to the Last Capital of the Incas (Vilcabamba) during the XVI century.
+The Last Inca King, Manco II, used this trail to move his rebel army in 1536 from Cusco to the Last Capital of the Incas (Vilcabamba) during the XVI century.+

 Tour Highlights:

-• Follow the ancient Inca Trail from Cusco to Sacred Valley
+• Hike from Cusco to the Sacred Valley following an ancient trail.

 Alternative Inca Trail Tour at a Glance: